ActiveWorkspaceExtensions/bypass/README.md

 **A sample of this [stylesheet](https://github.com/ActiveWorkspaceExtensions/bypass/blob/main/Awp0UserSummary.xml) has been included in the solution media.**

+Add the following section to the stylesheet to expose the Bypass Flag checkbox in the User summary stylesheet.
 ``` html
 <section titleKey="Bypass" >
     <htmlPanel declarativeKey="bypass" />